-The question that I am asked quite often by course creators is whether they should use WordPress or a hosted platform like Teachable for hosting and selling their online courses.
+The question that I am asked quite often by course creators is whether they should use WordPress or a hosted platform like Teachable for selling online courses.

-Since then the technology for hosting online courses has evolved quite a bit and modern course creators now have several different options to host & sell their online courses.
+Since then, the technology for creating and selling online courses has evolved quite a bit and modern course creators now have several different options to choose from.